Skip to main content

 An introduction to neurodiversity for college educators - its history, its relationship to disability, and what it means for classroom practice.

 Interested in a workshop or keynote?
-Invite Sarah to speak →
+Learn more →

 About the Author